 #1 Fair Labor Standards Act (FLSA)

 This act is one of the most important laws concerning relations between employers and employees.
 Among other things, it establishes the federal minimum wage, overtime pay eligibility, and child labor standards that most employers in the United States must follow.
 The FLSA also requires business owners to keep accurate records of employee hours worked and wages paid.
-This insulates employees from the risk of being taken advantage of by their employers and ensures that they are compensated fairly for their work.
+This insulates employees from the risk taken advantage of by their employers and ensures that they are compensated fairly for their work.

 #2 Federal Equal Employment Opportunity Laws